Retirement mortgages: what options are available?

 Finally, many clients do not consider the implication of being unable to make decisions for themselves in later life.
 Having a Lasting Power of Attorney (LPA) allows a client to instruct their Attorney (usually a younger family member) to deal with their affairs should they become mentally incapacitated.

 This is so important that some lenders will offer lower rates to applicants that have LPA’s.
 Again, a good advisor will consider Wills and LPA’s to be part of good holistic advice in the Later Lending marketplace.
+Lasting Power of Attorney is not regulated by the Financial Conduct Authority.

 Finding the right mortgage for retirement